vaduga/mapgl-community/src/README.md

 This plugin uses [Deck.gl](https://deck.gl/) framework at its core and features:

 * Optimized rendering of large datasets using WebGL
-* Parent/child relation lines with path to root
+* Parent/child relation lineStrings with path to root
-* New: support for parent path as an array of coordinates
+* New: support for parent path as an array of coordinates or location names
 * New: aggregation nodes and offset for overlapping lines in parent path.
 * Multi layers support
 * Clusters, Polygons, Path (LineStrings)
 * Static GeoJson from file url
-* Composite donut-chart cluster icons layer with fallback to icon layer*
+* Composite donut-chart cluster icons layer with fallback to icon layer
 * Color thresholds customizable for any set of properties
 * Aggregated threshold labels for clusters
 * Customizable tooltip properties